1. Data Controller

 • The transfer is to an organisation that complies with the EU-US Privacy Shield.

 We only store your personal information for the duration of your membership and then for a period of one year after your membership ends (unless required by law to hold it longer).
+If you have registered as a supporter, we store your personal information for a period of two years beginning from the date you registered.
 We retain the names of past members and attendee lists in the CGE archive.
 The names of those present at formal meetings are retained in the minute records indefinitely.
 We hold the names and contacts collected when non members attend events/meetings for a year.

 Subject Access Requests are dealt with in line with the guidance given by the Information Commissioner’s Office (ICO):